charlysgy/gpgpu/Readme.md

 ## Optimizations

 ## Algorithm Improvements
-### Improve Hysteresis Implementation
+### Improved Hysteresis Implementation

 Uses bfs implementation using queues.
+This allows us from doing Hysteresis a max amount of 100 times, to 3-5 times.

+### Improved Math

+Uses cuda math functions for faster calculations